“B” horizon

 borer |

-larva that makes tunnels or cavities in the bark or within the
+larva that makes tunnels or cavities into the bark or within the

-the bark as the adults emerge from the wood.
+the bark as the adults emerge from the tree.

 Most native